2011–12 Azerbaijan Premier League

 The 2011–12 Azerbaijan Premier League (known as the Unibank Premyer Liqası for sponsorship reasons) was the twentieth season of the Premier League since its establishment in 1992.
 Neftchi Baku was the defending champions, having won their second Azerbaijani championship the previous season.

-A total of twelve teams participated in the league, the ten sides remaining of the 2010–11 season, one promoted club from the 2010–11 Azerbaijan First Division and a totally new club instead of defunct First Division champions FC Absheron.
-The format of the league was same as 2010–11 season.
+The twelve teams participating in the league included the ten sides remaining from the 2010–11 season, one promoted club from the 2010–11 Azerbaijan First Division and a totally new club instead of the defunct First Division champions FC Absheron.
+The format of the league was the same as in the 2010–11 season.

 There is only one change in season's regulation as only champion of 2011–12 Azerbaijan First Division was directly promoted, while runners up of first division played play-off game with the team that finished 11th in Azerbaijan Premier League.

 Teams

 MOIK Baku were relegated to the Azerbaijan First Division after finishing 12th and last, at the end of last season.
 They were replaced by First Division champions FC Absheron and runners-up Ravan Baku.
 However, due sponsorship problems Absheron became defunct and replaced by Sumgayit City F.C.

 On 31 May 2011, it was announced that FK Ganja changed their name to FC Kəpəz.
 On 18 July 2011, FK Mughan also ruled out to participate in this season due sponsorship reasons and replaced by Simurq PFC.